 The TCPA has long championed that the way places are planned, designed, built and managed has a significant influence over whether communities are able to live healthy lives.
 The built and natural environments are important determinants of health and shape health inequalities.

-The TCPA have published a range of influential reports and practical guidance documents which can be found in our Resource library.
+The TCPA has published a range of influential reports and practical guidance documents which can be found in our Resource library.

 Contact